bookofproofs/bookofproofs.github.io/_sources/history/18th-century/konig-samuel.md

 title: König, Samuel
 born: 1712
 died: 1757
-keywords: group theory, algebraic topology, rings, fields, König Lebesgue/Eulerian numbers, continuous/polynomial functions, Principle of Least Action
+keywords: samuel könig,könig
-description: German mathematician Samuel König expanded the field of algebra with his research on group theory, algebraic topology, rings, fields & others.
+description: Samuel König was a German mathematician who is best remembered for his part in a dispute with Maupertuis over the Principle of Least Action.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---